-The LoTSSM are a new issue of securities with no established trading market.
+There is no established trading market for the LoTSSM.
+The LoTSSM offered by this prospectus supplement constitute a further issuance of, will form a single series with, will have the same CUSIP number as and will trade interchangeably with the \$300,000,000 aggregate principal amount of the LoTSSM that were issued on July 18, 2006.
 We have been advised by the underwriters that they presently intend to make a market in the LoTSSM but they are not obligated to do so and may discontinue market making at any time without notice.
 No assurance can be given as to the liquidity of the trading market for the LoTSSM.